dmbarbour/wikilon/docs/AboutABC.md

 ABC is simple and extensible.
 There are only four primitive operations `abcd` - apply, bind, copy, drop.
 ABC programs can be composed by simple concatenation, linked by simple inlining.
 Extensions are primarily via the [AO link layer](AboutAO.md): any user-defined function whose name is a single UTF-8 codepoint may be used as a bytecode.
 Extensions will be accelerated for primitive performance by runtimes that recognize them, leading to de-facto standardization of popular ABC extensions.

 ABC is serializable and weakly legible.
 ABC strings are encoded in UTF-8 (mostly the ASCII subset), avoiding control characters, and may be rendered in normal text editors.
 Data can be embedded within ABC via extensions like `#42` to construct natural numbers plus a little syntactic sugar for texts, and these can also be used in evaluation output when known to a runtime.

-ABC is also designed for use with editable views
+ABC is also designed for use with [editable views](EditingAO.md).

 ABC is easily parallelized, persisted, and cached.
 This is an emergent consequence of its evaluation model and serializability.
 We can serialize an ABC computation, ship it to a remote processor for evaluation, look it up in a database to see if the result is known, or store it to disk to resume later.
 ABC also leverages serializability for its *value stowage* feature, an simple and robust variation on virtual memory to work with larger than memory tree-structured data.